04 Nov HOUSEFLIES

 First requirement and specification of this second design phase POC-Transition The second prototype has problems in matching its two antennas, the one for communication with the satellite constellation at frequency L1 (1575.42 Mhz), and the one for communication with both fixed and mobile receiving stations on the ground through LORA transmission protocol.
 Thus, in this POC-Transition project, we aim to continue the development of the second prototype, overcoming the problem present in the transmission part of the circuit, see section 4, WP1.

-Before moving on to list the other requirements and specifications of this project, and to better illustrate the development needs, we would like to present some details regarding the structure and performance of the first prototype, which we consider to be very successful, given the excellent international reception of the design idea behind the radiosonde clusters developed in H2020 COMPLETE and MIGRE.
+The structure and performance of the first prototype, which we consider to be very successful, given the excellent international reception of the design idea behind the radiosonde clusters developed in H2020 COMPLETE and MIGRE.

 The achievement of TRL level 5-6 was verified by a series of preliminary field experiments, see Figure 5 and Tables 2 and 3, which summarize all the different field experiments carried out in both Italy and England.
 These tests demonstrated the operation of the probe system, i.e., the measurement of average values and fluctuations of pressure, temperature, humidity, position, velocity, acceleration, magnetic field, and related radio transmission of data packets.
+During some of the validation tests, specifically those conducted in England, the proposed measurement system was compared and validated against the methods and measurement instrumentation present at the Chilbolton Observatory.
+This consists of observations by a large weather radar, cloud radar, lidar, and hourly repeated atmospheric surveys (8 am – 4 pm).
+See Figure 4, which represents the instrumental capabilities possessed by MET OFFICE and NCAS.

 Figure 5.
 The experimental context for WESCON 2023 included cluster launches of the HOUSEFLIES POLITO radiosonde system.
 These launches were carried out on intensive observation period (IOP) days, which took place on July 5 and 6, 2023.